 Repayment Plans for Federal Loans

-There are two buckets of federal student loan repayment plans: Income Driven Repayment and traditional plans.
+There are two buckets of federal student loan repayment plans: Income-Driven Repayment (IDR) and traditional plans.

 Key Differences: Income Driven vs. Traditional Repayment Plans